 We believe in rewarding effort and success and so the children can collect ‘merit points’ in both work outcomes and independent thinking skills.

-- Five merit points earns a ‘distinction dot’.
-The children collect their dots on a card and when they achieve 20, they will receive their first reward.
-They will continue to accumulate dots, earning rewards at intervals of 40, 60, 80 and 100.
+- Each tally of merits earns a ‘distinction dot’.
+Children collect their dots on a card and when they achieve 20, they will receive their first reward.
+They will continue to accumulate dots, earning rewards at intervals of 40, 80 and 100.